ddd-crew/como-prep-canvas/README.md

 - Less work for the team
 - Option to work on new (cool) features
 - Supporting others
-- Fear to loos their job
+- Fear of losing their job
 - Desire to validate a technical decision or assumption
 - Protecting a process or deliverable
 - Learning, visibility, or influence within the organisation

 #### 5.1.3 Behavioural Patterns
-A Behavioural Pattern for a participant is a consistent (at least 3x observed), observable action or dynamic brought by a participants that (might) influence the interaction or the modeling process.
+A Behavioural Pattern for a participant is a consistent (at least 3x observed), observable action or dynamic brought by a participants that (might) influence the interaction or the modelling process.

 Following the principles of behaviorism, we focus on observable actions: what an organism does, or what another organism observes it doing.
 We want to identify these repeatable actions that are constantly influencing the collaboration.